redislabs-training/ru203/README.md

 ### Exact text matches

-Run the following query to find books with a specific ISBN:
+Run the following query to find books with a specific [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number):

     FT.SEARCH checkouts-idx "@book_isbn:9780393059168"

-The books-idx indexes the `book_isbn` field as `TEXT NOSTEM`, so the ISBN in this query is treated as a text value. `NOSTEM` tells RediSearch that we don't need to index terms for this field using "stemming," which is an approach that helps with full-text search, but not with exact-phrase matches.
+The `books-idx` index stores the `book_isbn` field as `TEXT NOSTEM`, so the ISBN in this query is treated as a literal text value.

+`NOSTEM` tells RediSearch not to apply any special stemming or tokenization rules when adding this term to the index.
+Tokenization and stemming help with full-text search but not with exact-phrase matches.

 ### Boolean logic

-AND is implied by multiple fields:
+A boolean `AND` is implied by multiple fields:

     FT.SEARCH books-idx "@authors:rowling @title:goblet"

-OR:
+Here's a boolean `OR` (represented by the `|` character):

     FT.SEARCH books-idx "@authors:rowling | @authors:tolkien"

-NOT:
+You represent a boolean `NOT` with the `-` character):

     FT.SEARCH books-idx "@authors:tolkien' -@title:silmarillion"

 ### Numbers and numeric ranges

-NUMERIC values are only really useful if you plan on doing number range queries.
-If you don't, index the value as TEXT NOSTEM, and you'll be able to do exact-phrase queries to find specific values.
+`NUMERIC` index types are useful when you need numeric range queries.
+If you only plan to query these values as exact numeric matches, then you should index them as `TEXT NOSTEM`.

 If you index as NUMERIC and want to find a specific value, you need to use the range syntax, specifying that value as the lower and upper range.
 For example, all books published in 1955: